2 men charged by feds in 'firebombing' plot that targeted California's Democratic HQ in Sacramento

 Ian Benjamin Rogers and Jarrod Copeland planned to attack the John L. Burton Democratic Headquarters in Sacramento, federal officials say.

-Two Northern California men in federal court were charged with conspiring to attack the Democratic headquarters in Sacramento, the..
+Two Northern California men now charged with plotting to bomb the democratic headquarters in Sacramento.

-Watch VideoFederal authorities have charged two men with plotting to blow up the Democratic Party headquarters in Sacramento,..